mortela4/random_notes/py_best_practices.md

 ```

 However, using a *named tuple* is better,
-as it is harder to mix the returned values:
+as it is harder to mix up the returned values:
 ```python
 from collections import namedtuple